rsdoiel/antenna/science_and_technology.md

 ## Dell creates one private cloud to rule them all and in the datacenter bind them

-date: 2025-05-20, updated: 2025-05-20, from: The Register (UK I.T.
+date: 2025-05-20, updated: 2025-05-21, from: The Register (UK I.T.
 News)

-<h4>Mix Master Mike will spin up Nutanix, VMware, and Red Hat on the same beastly cluster</h4> <p>Dell has created a private cloud that isn&#39;t actually a private cloud – but will let users create private clouds built on software stacks from VMware, Nutanix, and Red Hat.…</p>
+<h4>Mix Master Mike will spin up Nutanix, VMware, Red Hat on the same beastly cluster</h4> <p>Dell has created a private cloud that isn&#39;t actually a private cloud – but will let users create private clouds built on software stacks from VMware, Nutanix, and Red Hat.…</p>

 <br>